 How The Project Got Started...

 The history of The Breast Archives begins when I am eleven.
 I was one of those early bloomers who had gotten my period before anyone else, and whose once-flat chest bloomed overnight into an enormous bosom.
-It was embarrassing and stressful.
-Boys and girls looked at me sideways, and I noticed the gaze of older men suddenly below my eye level.
-As a woman, I can look back at this with tenderness for my young self.
-But back then I was a kid, and no one had talked to me about my breasts—how they might get me more attention, how they might hurt, how boys would want to touch them.
-Nothing.
+It was embarrassing and exasperating, and today I can look back at this corridor with tenderness for my young self.
+But back then, no one had talked to me about my breasts—how they might get me more attention, how they might hurt, how boys would want to touch them.
+Nothing!
 So, I did what most kids do, I swallowed my feelings and tried as best as I could to conform.